Skip to main content

 RSDN Events

-The next Research Software Developer Network (RSDN) meeting will be held on Tuesday 19th May at 11:00 - 14:30.
+After a brief hiatus, the next Research Software Developer Network (RSDN) meeting will be held on Tuesday 19th May at 11:00 - 14:30.
 It will be hosted by Oxford Research Software Engineering (OxRSE) in the Doctoral Training Centre on Keble Rd.
+This meeting will have an AI-in-Science focus, starting with an hour of short talks from members of OxRSE about the work they do supporting the Schmidt AI in Science Fellowship, followed by a networking lunch for in-person participants.
+After lunch we will run an optional workshop titled “Responsible Use of AI for Coding”.

 Location: Seminar Room 1a/b (first floor), Doctoral Training Centre, 1-4 Keble Rd, Oxford OX1 3NP